-Saudi German Hospital Aseer branch achieves new milestone with prestigious ANCC Magnet ® Designation
+Saudi German Hospital Aseer Branch Achieves New Milestone With Prestigious ANCC Magnet ® Designation

 Date

-(MENAFN- Orient Planet Group) Saudi Arabia, 26 January 2025- Saudi German Hospital (SGH) Aseer has earned the prestigious Magnet® Designation, a distinguished recognition for nursing excellence awarded by the American Nurses Credentialing Center (ANCC).
+(MENAFN- Mid-East Info) Saudi German Hospital (SGH) Aseer has earned the prestigious Magnet® Designation, a distinguished recognition for nursing excellence awarded by the American Nurses Credentialing Center (ANCC).
 This accolade positions SGH Aseer as the first hospital in the Southern Region of Saudi Arabia to achieve this esteemed honor.

 Furthermore, it showcases SGH's unwavering dedication to delivering world-class patient care, by embracing innovative practices, professional development, research, staff engagement and quality outcomes in nursing practice.
 The Magnet ® designation is awarded to only 9.8% of hospitals in the U.S., with 16 international hospitals recognized and just 5 in Saudi Arabia.
 This positioning establishes SGH Aseer as a regional leader in nursing excellence.